KDE Plasma 6: History

 The first stable version of Plasma 6 was released on 28 February 2024.

 Releases

 As of 2025, major versions with new features are released every four months, with three updates per year.
-However, since 2023, the KDE community has expressed that they would prefer to transition to a semi-annual schedule, with updates occurring every six months, if it can be timed to align with the releases of the major Linux distributions that package Plasma (Ubuntu, OpenSUSE Leap, and Fedora).
+However, since 2023, the KDE community has expressed a preference to transition to a semi-annual schedule, with updates occurring every six months, if it can be timed to align with the release cycles of the major Linux distributions that package Plasma (Ubuntu, OpenSUSE Leap, and Fedora).

-Each release receives up to six patch releases containing bug fixes.
-Releases will stop receiving bugfixes as soon as the following major release is available.
-There are no plans to offer a long-term support version of Plasma 6.